 Mix the rhubarb, strawberries, sugar, water, and pectin in a saucepan over medium heat, and bring to a boil.
 Stirring often, boil until the rhubarb and berries break down and the glaze begins to thicken and resemble jam, about 20 minutes.
 Remove from heat; cool to lukewarm.
 Glaze will thicken as it cools.
 Spread the glaze over the pie, and refrigerate until chilled.
 For best texture, allow pie to chill at least 8 hours before serving.

 For an even easier preparation, you can use bottled Key lime juice, instead of squeezing it fresh.
 You can also simply warm a jar of strawberry-rhubarb jam in the microwave and spread that over the finished pie if you don't want to make your own glaze, or if fresh fruit is unavailable.

-Save egg whites for another use; substitute strawberry-flavored gelatin for pectin.
+Save egg whites for another use.
+You can substitute strawberry-flavored gelatin for the pectin, if you prefer.

 370 mg sodium.